igalonso/ServerlessOps/documentation/2_develop_with_cloud9/README.md

       Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod"
 ```

+Right click again on the `getinfo` folder and select *New file*.
 Name it `index.js`.
 This will be the source code for your serverless API.
-Double click on `index.js` to open the file.
-On the *index.js* tab on the *Editor pane* paste the following Node.js construct
+Double click on `index.js` to open the editor.
+On the *index.js* tab on the *Editor pane* paste the following Node.js construct:

 ```javascript
 'use strict';